YangLabHKUST/STitch3D/README.md

 conda env update --f environment.yml conda activate stitch3d
 ```
+Normally the installation time will be less than ten minutes.
+We have tested our package on Linux (Ubuntu 18.04.5 LTS).
+Software dependencies are listed in [this website](https://stitch3d-tutorial.readthedocs.io/en/latest/installation.html#software-dependencies).

 Tutorials and reproducibility
 -----------------------------
 We provided codes for reproducing the experiments of the paper "Construction of a 3D whole organism spatial atlas by joint modeling of multiple slices", and comprehensive tutorials for using STitch3D.
 Please check the [tutorial website](https://stitch3d-tutorial.readthedocs.io/en/latest/index.html) for more details.

 Interactive 3D results
 ----------------------